 You can store incredible wealth in the mysterious digital realm that is Bitcoin.
 It’s an amazing power.
 But.
-With great power comes great responsibility and the single most important responsibility you have is how to protect your Bitcoin private keys.
+With great power comes great responsibility and the single most important responsibility you have is learning how to protect your Bitcoin private keys.
 This comes in 3 forms:

 - “Protect” as in should you hold your own private keys or let someone else do it?

 - “Protect” as in which Bitcoin Wallet should you use?
-Software, hardware etc
+Software, Hardware etc

 - “Protect” as in which Seed Phrase backup system should you use?

 We’ll be covering all three parts in this guide and more, as they’re all crucially important aspects to keeping your precious coins safe and sound through out the years.

 Understanding Private Keys

 Last week we covered Bitcoin private keys vs public keys in What Are Public And Private Keys?
 We also covered how to get a private key for Bitcoin but if you haven’t read it yet please do so, as you can’t protect what you don’t understand.
 It should only take you around 6 minutes or so then you can continue on with this piece.
 For those too lazy to click a link though…

 Public and private keys are what makes up Public-Key Cryptography.
 In general private keys are used to encrypt data then on the other end the corresponding public key is used to decrypt it.
 Public and private key cryptography has been around for much longer than Bitcoin and is used in many applications and networks such as the End-to-End (E2E) encryption you see used in messaging applications like Signal.